 - 3. (a) This Statement of Principles is about depressive disorder and death from depressive disorder. - (b) For the purposes of this Statement of Principles, "depressive disorder" means a group of psychiatric conditions which are manifested by a dysphoric mood.
 The mood disturbance is prominent and persistent.
-This definition is limited to major depressive episode, recurrent major depressive disorder, dysthymic disorder, or depressive disorder not otherwise specified, where:
+This definition is limited to major depressive episode, recurrent major depressive disorder, dysthymic disorder, depressive disorder not otherwise specified, substance-induced mood disorder with depressive features, or mood disorder due to a general medical condition with depressive features, or with major depressive-like episodes, where:

-- "depressive disorder not otherwise specified" means a disorder with depressive features that does not meet the criteria for major depressive disorder, dysthymic disorder, adjustment disorder with depressed mood, or adjustment disorder with mixed anxiety and depressed mood.
-The disorders covered by this diagnosis (derived from DSM-IV-TR) include: - (a) Premenstrual dysphoric disorder, - (b) Minor depressive disorder, - (c) Recurrent brief depressive disorder, - (d) Postpsychotic depressive disorder of schizophrenia, a major depressive episode superimposed on delusional disorder, psychotic disorder not otherwise specified, or the active phase of schizophrenia, or - (e) Situations in which the clinician has concluded that a depressive disorder is present but is unable to determine whether it is primary, due to a general medical condition, or substance induced. - "dysthymic disorder" means a psychiatric condition that meets all of the following diagnostic criteria (derived from DSM-IV-TR): - (a) Depressed mood for most of the day, for more days than not, as indicated either by subjective account or observation by others, for at least two years.
-In children and adolescents, mood can be irritable and the duration must be at least one year. - (b) Presence, while depressed, of two (or more) of the following: - (i) poor appetite or overeating; - (ii) insomnia or hypersomnia; - (iii) low energy or fatigue; - (iv) low self-esteem; - (v) poor concentration or difficulty making decisions; or - (vi) feelings of hopelessness. - (c) During the two-year period (one year for children or adolescents) of the disturbance, the person has never been without the symptoms in criteria (a) and (b) for more than two months at a time. - (d) No major depressive episode has been present during the first two years of the disturbance (one year for children and adolescents); i.e., the disturbance is not better accounted for by chronic major depressive disorder, or major depressive disorder, in partial remission.
+"depressive disorder not otherwise specified" means a disorder with depressive features that does not meet the criteria for major depressive disorder, dysthymic disorder, adjustment disorder with depressed mood, or adjustment disorder with mixed anxiety and depressed mood.
+The disorders covered by this diagnosis (derived from DSM-IV-TR) include:

+- A. Premenstrual dysphoric disorder; - B. Minor depressive disorder; - C. Recurrent brief depressive disorder; - D. Postpsychotic depressive disorder of schizophrenia; - E. A major depressive episode superimposed on delusional disorder, psychotic disorder not otherwise specified, or the active phase of schizophrenia, or - F. Situations in which the clinician has concluded that a depressive disorder is present but is unable to determine whether it is primary, due to a general medical condition, or substance induced.

+"dysthymic disorder" means a psychiatric condition meeting the following diagnostic criteria (derived from DSM-IV-TR):

+- A. Depressed mood for most of the day, for more days than not, as indicated either by subjective account or observation by others, for at least two years.
+In children and adolescents, mood can be irritable and the duration must be at least one year.

+- B. Presence, while depressed, of two (or more) of the following:

+- (1) poor appetite or overeating;

+- (2) insomnia or hypersomnia;

+- (3) low energy or fatigue;

+- (4) low self-esteem;

+- (5) poor concentration or difficulty making decisions; or

+- (6) feelings of hopelessness.

+- C. During the two-year period (one year for children or adolescents) of the disturbance, the person has never been

+without the symptoms in criteria (A) and (B) for more than two months at a time.

+- D. No major depressive episode has been present during the first two years of the disturbance (one year for children and adolescents); i.e., the disturbance is not better accounted for by chronic major depressive disorder, or major depressive disorder, in partial remission.
 There may have been a previous major depressive episode provided there was a full remission (no significant signs or symptoms for two months) before development of the dysthymic disorder.
-In addition, after the initial two years (one year in children or adolescents) of dysthymic disorder, there may be superimposed episodes of major depressive disorder, in which case both diagnoses may be given when the criteria are met for a major depressive episode.

-- (e) There has never been a manic episode, a mixed episode, or a hypomanic episode, and criteria have never been met for cyclothymic disorder. - (f) The disturbance does not occur exclusively during the course of a chronic psychotic disorder, such as schizophrenia or delusional disorder. - (g) The symptoms are not due to the direct physiological effects of a substance (e.g., a drug of abuse, a medication) or a general medical condition (e.g., hypothyroidism). - (h) The symptoms cause clinically significant distress or impairment in social, occupational, or other important areas of functioning.
+In addition, after the initial two years (one year in children or adolescents) of dysthymic disorder, there may be superimposed episodes of major depressive disorder, in which case both diagnoses may be given when the criteria are met for a major depressive episode. - E. There has never been a manic episode, a mixed episode, or a hypomanic episode, and criteria have never been met for cyclothymic disorder. - F. The disturbance does not occur exclusively during the course of a chronic psychotic disorder, such as schizophrenia or delusional disorder. - G. The symptoms are not due to the direct physiological effects of a substance (e.g., a drug of abuse, a medication) or a general medical condition (e.g., hypothyroidism). - H. The symptoms cause clinically significant distress or impairment in social, occupational, or other important areas of functioning.

-"major depressive episode" means a psychiatric condition that meets all of the following diagnostic criteria (derived from DSM-IV-TR):
+"major depressive episode" means a psychiatric condition meeting the following diagnostic criteria (derived from DSM-IV-TR):